lydialawli/seakoala.io/docs/projects/playmanao.md

 Play Manao is a cross platform mobile app that provides a growing list of **interactive games in the real world** for everyone to join and play.

 For more detailed explanation go [here](/docs/projects/playmanao-doc.md).
+Link to the github repo [here](https://github.com/lydialawli/manao-ionic/)

 ## Context